-|HST Call for Proposals and Primer|
+|HST Call for Proposals for Cycle 25|

 Specify one Scientific Category from the list below.
 Please adhere to our definitions of these categories.
 If you find that your proposal fits into several categories, then select the one that you consider most appropriate.
 If you are submitting a Calibration Proposal, then choose the Scientific Category for which your proposed calibration will be most important.
-The following are the available categories:

-• SOLAR SYSTEM: This includes all objects belonging to the solar system (except the Sun and Mercury), such as planets, comets, minor planets, asteroids, planetary satellites, and Kuiper-belt objects.
+• SOLAR SYSTEM: This includes all objects belonging to the solar system (except the Sun and Mercury), such as planets, minor planets, comets, asteroids, planetary satellites, and Kuiper-belt objects.

-• EXTRA-SOLAR PLANETS: This includes direct and indirect observations of all objects belonging to known extrasolar planetary systems, and observations of their host stars, as well as all studies of circumstellar and proto-planetary disks.
+• EXTRASOLAR PLANETS AND PLANET FORMATION: This includes all objects belonging to known extrasolar planetary systems, and observations of their host stars, as well as all studies of circumstellar and proto-planetary disks.

 • STELLAR POPULATIONS: This includes resolved stellar populations in globular clusters, open clusters or associations, and the general field of the Milky Way and other nearby galaxies.
 Studies of color-magnitude diagrams, luminosity functions, initial-mass functions, internal dynamics and proper motions are in this category.

-• UNRESOLVED STELLAR POPULATIONS AND GALAXY STRUCTURE: This includes studies of the initial mass function, stellar content and globular clusters in distant galaxies, galaxy morphology and the Hubble sequence, and low surface-brightness galaxies.
+• GALAXIES AND THE INTERGALACTIC MEDIUM: This includes studies of the initial mass function, stellar content and globular clusters in distant galaxies, galaxy morphology and the Hubble sequence, and low surface-brightness galaxies.
 Starbursts, IR-bright galaxies, dwarf galaxies, galaxy mergers and interactions may fall under this heading.
 This category also includes studies of gas distribution and dynamics in distant galaxies.
 Starbursts, IR-bright galaxies, dwarf galaxies, galaxy mergers, and interactions may also fall under this heading if the emphasis is on the ISM.
 This category also includes the physical properties and evolution of absorption-line systems detected along the line of sight to quasars, and other observations of the diffuse IGM, and the spectroscopy and imaging of damped Ly-alpha systems.

 • COSMOLOGY: This includes studies of the structure and properties of clusters and groups of galaxies, strong and weak gravitational lensing, galaxy evolution through observations of galaxies at intermediate and high redshifts (including for example, the Hubble Deep Fields), cosmology in general, the structure of the universe as a whole, cosmological parameters and the extra-galactic distance scale.